Signed in as:

 Julie Spencer is our Board Treasurer and CEO/Owner at Checks & Balances Daily Money Management, LLC in Fort Collins, CO.

-Jennifer Bauder is an active volunteer who has helped us significantly with fundraising for our past and future project trips!
+Jennifer Bauder is an active board member who has helped us significantly with fundraising for our past and future project trips!
 Many thanks for all her help!

 Georgia Evans is the founder of the Village Care Project.
 She started going "Into Africa" taking Community Size Water Filters to a Masai village while on a wildlife photo safari.